Ballsdex-Team/BallsDex-DiscordBot/CONTRIBUTING.md

 contents to ensure there is only what you modified, and commit it.

-You can read more about migrations [here](https://docs.djangoproject.com/en/5.1/topics/migrations/), the engine is very extensive!
+You can read more about migrations [here](https://docs.djangoproject.com/en/6.0/topics/migrations/), the engine is very extensive!

 ## Coding style

-The code is formatted by `black`, style verified by `flake8`, and static checked by `pyright`.
+The code is formatted and linted by `ruff`, and static checked by `pyright`.
 They can be setup as a pre-commit hook to make them run before committing files:

 ```sh